jackpal/jackpal.github.io/_posts/2010-01-18-Objects_vs._the_L2_Cache.md

 ---
 date: 2010-01-18 06:18
 tags: 3d graphics
+title: Objects vs. the L2 Cache
 ---

-# Objects vs. the L2 Cache

 An excellent little performance optimization presentation that shows how important memory layout is for today's processors: